IustinTargovet/SHMS/README.md

 git clone https://github.com/IustinTargovet/SHMS.git
 ```

-Next, go into the app-folder of the projct
+Next, go into the app-folder of the project

 ```bash
 cd SHMS_1/app-folder